Are you visiting Bulgaria’s capital on your next vacation?

 The driving distance between the Bulgarian capital and Europe’s oldest city is 82 mi (132 km).

-It will take you around 1:30 hours to get from Sofia to Plovdiv.
+It will take you around 1:30 hours to get from Sofia to Plovdiv by car.

 This makes driving the fastest means of transportation.